antoineschieb/ml_exercise_TP/README.md

 6 - So for the final training I did 5-fold CV to generate my "hard_to_classify" labels, this time on the whole dataset.
 Then I trained my model on the whole dataset using a weight a 3 for hard examples, and 1 for easy examples, and with the same hyperparameters as before.
 Finally, I used the model to generate predictions on the provided test set.

-# Some more methods to explore
+# Some more methods to explore...

 - Data augmentation: I didn't feel the need to apply data augmentation here because we already had a very large dataset.
 - Ensembling methods: From my experience, these are often a "quick win" in problems like these, so it would probably be worth a shot.
 But they're not too interesting to implement.